Bitcoin-of-America/bitcoin-payment-widget/README.md

 ## Configurable Options

 - **merchantid** - Your BitcoinOfAmerica merchant identifier.
-Can be obtained by signing up for free as a merchant on [bitcoinOfAmerica](https://www.bitcoinofamerica.org)
+Can be obtained by signing up for free as a merchant at [bitcoinOfAmerica](https://www.bitcoinofamerica.org)
 - **confirmations** - The number of blockchain confirmations required before widget displays an "order complete" message, and calls the optional *complete* callback.
 - **notifyurl** - This optional URL on your server will be notified each time a confirmation is received.
 Only the the first 6 payment confirmations will be handled {see **Notification URL** below}.
 - **complete** - Callback function.
 Called when all required confirmations have been received for payment.
 - **cancel** - Callback function.
 Called if customer closes the widget before receiving a payment receiving address.

+## Button Options

+- **data-coin-type** - Coin type for payment.
+Must be one of BTC, LTC, BCH, ECH, or XRP.
-- **price_cents** - The price of the product or service that you're selling, in pennies.
+- **date-price-cents** - The price of the product or service that you're selling, in pennies.
 Set to 0 if your price is in satoshi units (crypto) instead of fiat.
-- **price_crypto** - The price of the product or service that you're selling in crypto units {see **Coin Specific Units** below}.
+- **data-price-crypto** - The price of the product or service that you're selling in crypto units {see **Coin Specific Units** below}.
 If your price is in satoshi units (crypto) instead of fiat, set this to 0.
+- **data-description** - The product or service your customer is buying.
+This is displayed to your customer in the widget.
+- **data-product-id** - Optional pass-thru value.
+- **data-invoice-id** - Optional pass-thru value.
-- **invoiceid** - Optional passthru value
+- **data-customer-id** - Optional pass-thru value.

 ## Coin Specific Units